ray-project/kuberay/docs/development/development.md

 ### Deploy Docs locally

-We don't need to configure `mkdocs` environment, to check the static website locally, run the command
+We don't need to configure `mkdocs` environment.
+To check the static website locally, run the command

 ```
 docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material